lscgh/TicTacToePlugin/README.md

 During a game, both players can cancel it anytime by executing `/tictactoe cancel`.

-When a game is cancelled, it is removed from the world and both players receive a chat message stating that the game is over.
+When a game is canceled, it is removed from the world, and both players receive a chat message stating that the game is over.

-Incase the plugin destroyed part of the world by placing the game, all blocks are restored after the game is finished (mostly).
+In case the plugin destroys part of the world by placing the game, all blocks are restored after the game is finished (mostly).

 ## Installation